Marco3072003/back-end-final-project/README.md

 **HOW TO RUN**
 ----
 **Make sure Make sure your PC has mongoDB installed.

 **Make sure your PC has mongoDB installed.
-Because these Apps use the mongoDB database
+Because this App use the mongoDB database

 1. CLONE THE REPOSITORY